Communication and Media Studies

 This course will focus on how two broad types of advocacy—social movements and campaigns—work in a digital age, and will help students develop skills that will apply to nonprofit advocacy, community organizing, electoral campaigning, and activism broadly speaking.
 Students will also develop a critical perspective on how activists, nonprofit organizations, and political strategists develop strategies to inform, persuade, and mobilize groups of people around an issue or cause.
 This course will cover a range of practical tactics and strategies for using particular digital media platforms—from mundane tools like email and SMS to emerging social media—to impact political participation.

-Attributes: PMSC, URST.
+Attributes: PMSC, PMTC, URST.

 PMMA 6213.
-Advanced Branding Practices to Drive the Public Interest.
+Public Interest Branding Workshop.
 (3 Credits)

 Prerequisite: PMMA 6203.